The HOA Board

 - Architectural Review Committee: reviews architectural issues in the community and makes recommendations to the board.
 Chaired by John Bolger

-- Landscaping Committee: oversee the “look and feel” of the community landscape and the performance of the landscaping sub-contractors.
+- Landscaping Committee: oversees the “look and feel” of the community landscape and the performance of the landscaping sub-contractors.
 Chaired by Josh Murphy

 - Nominating Committee: responsible for developing the criteria of board candidates annually.
 Chaired by Jeff Locke